Juicy Lucy Burger Basics

 Tempt your neighbors while you grill these scrumptious burgers.

-The lightly oiled grill is already very hot and I place the four Burger Busters on the grill, lightly sprinkling them first with onion and garlic powder.
+The lightly oiled grill is already very hot and I place the four Burgers on the grill. .
 Do not lift and peek, do not squash the top down with your spatula, just let them cook for five minutes over direct heat.
 Then, turn them over and slide to more indirect heat for four to six minutes.
 Then take off the grill, put them on a large plate and cover with foil and let sit for three minutes.
 What you end up with is a thick, juicy and medium cooked burger that I also call the inside out burger.
-The condiments are usually tomato, lettuce and a large size toasted bun.
-I like some mayo and catchup on the bun.
+The condiments are usually tomato, ketchup, mustard, lettuce and a large size toasted bun.

 This is the most mouth watering burger I have ever had.
 What I love about this burger is every bite is better than the one before it.
 That is because the fillings are more plentiful in the middle part of the hamburger.
 The fun part is making them, the best part is eating them.
 Am I silly for getting so enthused over ground meat ?
 Well, that is for me to know and you to find out.